Marines Present Award to 2017 CIAA MVP

-Lieutenant Col. Marshalee E. Clarke, congressional liaison for the Office of The Assistant Secretary, left, and Capt.
-Joanna Reynolds, the regional advertising officer for 6th Marine Corps District, present the Marine Corps Excellence in Leadership Award to Monique Hall of Johnson C. Smith University following the women’s semifinals game of the Central Intercollegiate Athletic Association (CIAA) championships at the Spectrum Center in Charlotte, N.C., Feb.
+Colonel Jerry Carter, intelligence officer for 2nd Marine Expeditionary Force, left, and Maj.
+Paul Smith, reserve detachment executive officer for 6th Marine Corps District, present the Marine Corps Excellence in Leadership Award to Amaad Wilson of Bowie State University following the men’s semifinals game of the Central Intercollegiate Athletic Association (CIAA) championships at the Spectrum Center in Charlotte, N.C., Feb.
 24, 2017.
-Johnson C. Smith University defeated Virginia Union University 81 to 75.
+Bowie State University defeated Livingstone College 71 to 69.
 The Marines are present at the Central Intercollegiate Athletic Association championships to spread awareness to student athletes and fans about career and educational opportunities in the Marine Corps.
 (U.S. Marine Corps photo by Lance Cpl.
 Jack A. E. Rigsby/Released)

 |Date Taken: